-This statistic shows global tablet shipments by operating system from the second quarter of 2010 to the fourth quarter of 2014.
+This statistic shows global tablet shipments by operating system from the second quarter of 2010 to the first quarter of 2015.
 In the second quarter of 2010, Apple shipped 3.3 million iPads worldwide.

 Global tablet shipments - operating systems